linux-integrity/ima-doc/policy-syntax.rst

 ``appraise_algos`` provides the approved signature hash algorithm list to the :ref:`func-setxattr-check` policy rule.

-The value is a comma separated list, and can include any algorithm built into the kernel
+The value is a comma separated list of hash algorithms, and can include any hash algorithm built into the kernel.

 In this example, only SHA-256 and SHA-384 are accepted when adding a ``security.ima`` file signature extended attribute.

 ::